 - To help homeless dogs and cats in my home country, the best thing I can do is to make money and spend it on them.
 Having money, I can help the existent pet shelters, I can pay for surgeries, I can build my own pet shelter, I can adopt disabled dogs and cats, I can hire people to help me, I can pay to advertise adoption, etc. So, the best thing I can do for those animals is to focus on working harder here and now.

 - To reduce the use of plastic, I can buy less food and household goods in plastic packaging.
 Instead of buying bottled water, I can install a reverse osmosis water filter.
 Instead of buying coffee to go in a disposable cup, I can buy a travel cup.
 There are so many options!

 Life, just like health, is the result of past choices.
-I choose to put my energy and effort into working harder here and now to make this world a better place and eventually live my dream life instead of constantly feeling destructive emotions like sadness, disappointment, and anger.
+I choose to put my energy and effort into applying a proactive approach to prevent problems and conflicts bothering me and that means working harder here and now to make this world a better place and eventually live my dream stress-free life instead of constantly feeling destructive emotions like sadness, disappointment, and anger.

 If you liked the message conveyed in this article, please share with friends to promote a proactive approach to life!